samghelms/similar_eqs_senior_proj/report/writeup.md

 # The Code

 In this section, I will go over the code I have written to tokenize TeX equations at a high level and explain why I wrote it the way I did.
 Note that this is only a high level discussion: look to the readme and comments in the code base for specific instructions on how to use the pipeline.
-Before I jump into the specifics of the code, I will give a brief background on TeX to make it clearer why I had to go to the lengths I did to get a aligned few math equations.
+Before I jump into the specifics of the code, I will give a brief background on TeX to make it clearer why I had to go to the lengths I did to get aligned few math equations.

 Identifying and using equal equations in machine learning models requires two things: One, being able to properly identify tokens (so that the LaTeX code `\\int` is treated as an atomic unit and not a sequence of the characters "\\", "i", "n", and "t"); Two, being able to say whether a subexpression is substantive enough to use in the model.